 ATTORNEY GENERAL RAOUL RELEASES ANNUAL HOLIDAY SAFE SHOPPING GUIDE

-Raoul’s First Guide Details Recalled Children’s Products of 2019
+Raoul’s Guide Details Recalled Children’s Products of 2021

-Chicago — Attorney General Kwame Raoul today released his first Annual Safe Shopping Guide highlighting hazardous toys, children’s products and household items that have been recalled during the past year to help Illinois families ensure a safe holiday shopping season.
+Chicago — Attorney General Kwame Raoul today released his annual Safe Shopping Guide highlighting hazardous toys, children’s products and household items that have been recalled during the past year to help Illinois families ensure a safe holiday shopping season.

-The 2019 Safe Shopping Guide includes detailed descriptions and photographs of children’s products recalled in the last year – from children’s toys and clothes that pose choking hazards to children’s furniture that poses entrapment or falling risks.
-Since January, there have been 30 recalls of products by the U.S. Consumer Product Safety Commission that are focused on protecting children.
-This easy-to-use resource can help families avoid purchasing recalled products on the secondhand market and identify items that may already be in their homes.
+The 2021 Safe Shopping Guide includes detailed descriptions and photographs of children’s products recalled in the last year – from children’s toys to gliders, some of which have been linked to infant fatalities.
+Since January, there have been more than 50 recalls of products by the U.S. Consumer Product Safety Commission that are focused on protecting children.
+The Attorney General’s easy-to-use resource can help families avoid purchasing recalled products on the secondhand market and identify items that may already be in their homes.
 The guide also describes actions families can take if they already have recalled products in their homes.

-Consumers can view and download the 2019 Safe Shopping Guide at the Attorney General’s website.
+Consumers can view and download the 2021 Safe Shopping Guide at the Attorney General’s website.
 For more information about product recalls, contact the Attorney General’s Recall Hotline at 1-888-414-7678.
-Parents and caregivers can also receive recall alerts directly by signing up at recalls.gov.
+Parents and caregivers also can receive recall alerts directly by signing up at recalls.gov.